‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 “I think it’s really just a dog whistle for the kind of racist ideology about this issue and about who this issue affects and what solutions are acceptable,” Decker said.

-For a city to really see success, Cure Violence should be one part of a larger effort.
-A strategic plan for addressing violence should include wraparound services that deal with housing insecurity, poverty, unemployment and other public health factors, Decker said.
+For a city to really see success, Cure Violence should be one part of a larger effort, Decker said.
+A strategic plan for addressing violence should include wraparound services that deal with housing insecurity, poverty, unemployment and other public health factors, she said.

 While it can vary based on the needs of a community, Decker estimated that starting a prevention program can cost a city of Columbia’s size between $350,000 to $500,000 a year.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.